Updated: May 16

 My advice to up-and-coming producers and DJs would be to stay focused and passionate about the music you love, yet be willing to balance this with the demands of the scene.
 It also depends on what the end-game goal is.
 If they want to earn a living then they need to play the game a bit, which can sometimes mean bending passion towards what people want and willing to pay for.

-Be respectful with the people you are trying to impress and please.
+Be respectful of the people you are trying to impress and please.
 This may seem like such an obvious one, but you would be amazing at some of the things people say and do, even post publicly, and then they turn around and want a DJ slot or to get involved somehow.
 It really is a small world, and the people involved in music communities tend to know each other.
-6 degrees of separation is really a thing, but in the music community it is more like 2-3 degrees of separation.
+6 degrees of separation is really a thing, but in the music community, it is more like 2-3 degrees of separation.

 Which artists have you especially enjoyed working with while booking and promoting EDM shows?
 What specifically has made them stand out?